-Recently I have been to a conference, dealing with organizational change.
+Recently I attended a conference, dealing with organizational change.
 One of the sessions there was about human resources (HR).
 This is the department of an organization that is supposed to support individuals within the organization.
 Here people were talking about how to evaluate the skills of employees, how to train them and the role of leadership in all this.
 At one point during this session a young woman from the audience got up and confronted a high-ranked HR manager from a large German energy provider, also female, with an interesting subject.

 The young woman said that she was at the very beginning of her career.
 She recently read that a study, which shows that the careers of women are often hindered by other women, not so much by men.
 This sounded counter intuitive to her, as she thought women would support each other.